jekyll/jekyll-sass-converter/README.md

    * **`sass_dir`**
      An array of filesystem-paths which should be searched for Sass-partials.

      Defaults to `_sass`.

-   * **`precision`**
-     Sets the precision factor used in numeric output.

-   * **`source_map_contents`**
-     When set to _true_ the full source text will be included in the _source-map_.
-     Useful for debugging in situations where the server cannot access the original source files (which is usually the case for Jekyll sites).

-     Defaults to `true`.

    * **`line_comments`**
      When set to _true_ causes the line number and filename of the source be emitted into the compiled CSS-file.
-     Useful for debugging when the _source-map_ is not available.
+Useful for debugging when the _source-map_ is not available, but might considerably increase the size of the generated CSS files.

+     Defaults to `false`.

 ## Contributing